Emilio-Sanchez-Cuadros/heroes_app/heroes-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

+## To run using docker
+Run docker-compose up --build

-## Packages and run application
+## Packages and run application normally (not using docker)
 Run npm i to install all necessary dependencies for the project.
-Type npm start to run the application
+Type ng serve to run the application
-Run docker pull mockserver/mockserver to set up mockserver

 ## Code scaffolding